yactouat/pips_channel_personal-website_api/README.md

 the deploying to the GCP part happens whenever a new release is created on Github

-### deploying to the GCP
+### deploying to the GCP manually

 - you must have a project with the billing setup on the GCP
 - you must have the `gcloud` CLI installed and configured to your project (`gcloud init` if it's not the case)
-- `gcloud run deploy`, you may be prompted several times to confirm stuff:
+- `gcloud run deploy`, you may be prompted several times, to confirm stuff, and you can also specify a few options:
   - if you plan to point a domain name to your service, check out [domain mapping availability for Cloud Run](https://cloud.google.com/run/docs/mapping-custom-domains#run) to pick [the right region](https://cloud.google.com/compute/docs/regions-zones)
+  - the `--port=PORT` option is used to specify the port on which the server will listen, it's set to `8080` by default

 ## Contribution guidelines